Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Angular power spectrum of the reconstructed y -map

 In addition, we find that the {\tt NILC}-{\tt MILCA} F/L\footnote{And equivalently {\tt MILCA}-{\tt NILC} F/L that is not shown in the Figure.} cross-power spectrum shows the lowest amplitude at low multipoles ($\ell < 100$).
 This is due to a reduction of the dust contamination in the cross-correlation of the {\tt NILC} and {\tt MILCA} Compton parameter maps with respect to the dust contamination in the original maps.
 We also find that the {\tt NILC}-{\tt MILCA} F/L lies between the {\tt MILCA} F/L and {\tt NILC} F-L cross-power spectra at high multipoles.
 This can be explained by the differences in the clustered CIB contamination in the {\tt MILCA} and {\tt NILC} Compton parameter maps.
 An accurate model of the clustered CIB power spectrum is available.
-However, this is not the case for the dust contamination power spectrum, thus we restrict the power spectrum analysis presented in Sect.~\ref{powerspectcosmo} to $\ell > 60$.
+However, this is not the case for the dust contamination power spectrum, and thus we restrict the power spectrum analysis presented in Sect.~\ref{powerspectcosmo} to $\ell > 60$.

-Hereafter, we will consider the {\tt NILC} F/L cross-power spectrum as a baseline for cosmological analysis and the {\tt NILC}-{\tt MILCA} F/L cross-power spectrum will be used to cross-check the results.
+Hereafter, we will consider the {\tt NILC} F/L cross-power spectrum as a baseline for cosmological analysis, with the {\tt NILC}-{\tt MILCA} F/L cross-power spectrum being used to cross-check the results.